Guide summary

 - Why it is here

-- Fast 1080p gaming at entry-tier positioning
+- Fast 1080p gaming at budget-friendly positioning

 - Watch-out